thor314/zkhn-rust-api/README.md

    `sudo -i -u postgres`

 macOS:
-If `brew servicus info postgresql` does not show active, follow steps 1 and 2:
+If `brew services info postgresql` does not show active, follow steps 1 and 2:
 1. Install PostgreSQL
    - Download and install the PostgreSQL installer from https://www.postgresql.org/download/macosx/
    - Or, if you have Homebrew, run `brew install postgresql`